Your Notifications are Empty.

 Once you confirm a fine, you have to pay the fine immediately.
 Otherwise, your vehicle could get blacklisted, or you could get a court summons.

-1. Online Payment: You can pay directly via the Parivahan portal or the Kerala Police website using Net Banking, UPI, or Debit/Credit cards.
-The app will generate your receipt instantly.
+1. Online Payment: You can pay your dues directly via the Parivahan portal or Kerala Police website.
+You can access secure payment options such as Net Banking, UPI, or Debit/Credit cards.
+After payment, you will receive the receipt instantly.

-2. Akshaya Centres: If you are not comfortable with online payments, visit any nearby Akshaya Centre.
+2. Akshaya Centres: For offline payments, you can visit your nearest Akshaya Centre.
 They will help you check vehicle fine Kerala status and accept payment for a small service fee.

-3. Offline Payment: Lastly, you can visit your nearest traffic police station or MVD office to pay in cash.
+3. Offline Payment: You can visit your nearest traffic police station or MVD office to pay in cash.
 However, this often involves waiting in queues.

 The High Cost of Driving Without Insurance

-Take a look at the table above again.
 The fine for driving without motor insurance is ₹2,000 for the first offence alone.
-You will lose more money if you don't buy insurance, which costs less than that.
+Thus, if you drive around without insurance, it will cost you more than buying a policy.

-Moreover, ignoring your insurance doesn't just risk a fine; it puts you at massive financial risk.
-If you cause an accident without insurance, you are personally liable for all damages and legal compensation.
+Moreover, if you ignore traffic rules and drive around without car insurance, then you risk putting yourself at massive financial risk.
+If you cause an accident, you will be personally liable for all damages and legal compensation.

 Don't wait for a challan to remind you.
 Download the Bajaj General app today!